 A conventional mortgage isn’t government-backed, while FHA, VA, and USDA loans are through government programs.
 Although 20 percent is generally a recommended down payment, that can be difficult for first-time homebuyers.
 There are many programs that allow buyers to get a home with a lower down payment such as 3 percent or 3.5 percent.

-Consider loan terms and the types of interest rates on mortgages as well.
+Weigh loan terms and interest rates on mortgages.